AuthBridge-footer-logo

 Government’s Decision On Aadhaar-based Authentication For UPSC

-According to a formal notification issued by the Department of Personnel and Training (DoPT) yesterday: “…Ministry of Personnel, Public Grievances and Pensions, Department of Personnel and Training, having been authorized by the Central Government, hereby notifies that the Union Public Service Commission (UPSC) is allowed to perform Aadhaar authentication, on voluntary basis, for verification of identity of candidates at the time of registration on ‘One Time Registration’ portal and various stages of examination/recruitment test, using Yes/No or/and e-KYC authentication facility.”
+According to a formal notification issued by the Department of Personnel and Training (DoPT) yesterday: “…Ministry of Personnel, Public Grievances and Pensions, Department of Personnel and Training, having been authorized by the Central Government, hereby notifies that the Union Public Service Commission (UPSC) is allowed to perform Aadhaar authentication, on a voluntary basis, for verification of the identity of candidates at the time of registration on ‘One Time Registration’ portal and various stages of examination/recruitment test, using Yes/No or/and e-KYC authentication facility.”

 The UPSC conducts 14 major exams annually, including the Civil Services Examination, which selects candidates for the Indian Administrative Service (IAS), Indian Foreign Service (IFS), and Indian Police Service (IPS).
 Given the stakes involved, maintaining the integrity of these exams is extremely important.
 This decision to allow Aadhaar-based authentication is seen as a direct response to incidents of fraud, such as the case involving Puja Khedkar.